adarshchavakula/PersonalizationProject/README.md

 ## The Data

 Last.fm data set contains:
-* Listening habits for roughly 992 users
+* Listening habits for 992 users
 * 173,921 artists with timestamped entries
 * Metafile containing user profiles (e.g., gender, age, country and signup date).

-The 1K data set can be found through this [link](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/lastfm-1K.html).
+The data set can be found through this [link](http://www.dtic.upf.edu/~ocelma/MusicRecommendationDataset/lastfm-1K.html).
 The data was collected by Òscar Celma.

 The data set records users’ listening history without recording explicit feedback on artist and track pairs.
 As there is no input from a user on whether they liked or disliked a track, we initially treat the data as an indication of positive preference.
 This will be expanded to include skips for the full recommender system.